If you are looking for car insurance, just type your ZIP code into the FREE box at the top of this page and compare online car insurance rates now!

 Those who do not own a classic or vintage car may wonder why these types of cars need specialized insurance.
 The answer is three-fold.

-- The first reason is that many individuals who own vintage or classic cars do not drive them on a regular basis.
+Frist, many individuals who own vintage or classic cars do not drive them on a regular basis.
 They are either only driven to car shows or not driven at all and just kept in the garage.
 This calls for a different type of coverage than traditional cars.

-- The second reason is that classic and vintage cars are at a higher risk for theft than other types of cars.
+Second, classic and vintage cars are at a higher risk for theft than other types of cars.
 This, too, calls for a different type of insurance other than traditional car insurance.

-- The third reason is that many vintage and classic cars are irreplaceable.
+Third, many vintage and classic cars are irreplaceable.
 This means that even if they are covered under insurance, they could not be replaced or repaired if damage occurs.
 In turn, this means that they have to be insured for the valued amount of the car because there is no replacement value.

 Because premium amounts vary so much, Hagerty offers its customers discounts in a variety of ways.
 For example, there is a discount for insuring more than one classic or vintage car on the same policy.